-Prerequisite: CompTIA A+ certification, CompTIA Network+ certification and MIS 3305 strongly recommended or instructor approval This course covers Server Administration; with hands-on approach labs the student gains exposure to the challenges of a networking professional.
+Prerequisite: CompTIA A+certification, CompTIA Network+ certification and Cor better in MIS 3305 strongly recommended or instructor approval

+This course covers Server Administration; with hands-on approach labs the student gains exposure to the challenges of a networking professional.
 Projects and exercises are used to reinforce skills learned.
 Specific topic coverage includes: installing, managing, troubleshooting, configuring and upgrading servers.